Open Letter to Valery Fedorenko

 I’m writing this letter to you in the hope that you take the information and improve your service to others.
-Before continuing I will need to clear something up, because I know it will be thrown in my face, yes I run an online kettlebell course myself, no this letter is not to discredit a competitor, I don’t even look at your company as a competitor as you’re in the business of Kettlebell Sport, I’m not, and never will be.
+Before continuing I will need to clear something up, because I know it will be thrown in my face, yes I run online kettlebell courses myself, no this letter is not to discredit a competitor, I don’t even look at your company as a competitor as you’re in the business of Kettlebell Sport, I’m not, and never will be.

-Second, let me be clear that I respect your achievement in the kettlebell sport world, there is no doubt you know your stuff, this is the reason I paid you big bucks, to learn from you.
+Second, let me be clear that I respect your achievement in the kettlebell sport world, there is no doubt that you know your stuff, this is the reason I paid you big bucks, to learn from you.
 I’m very disappointed in the material you have provided, but I’ll get into detail on that later.
 Your program is advertised as: